kimmodal/AI-Learning-Resources/README.md

 3. Modern LLM Systems
 4. Training
 5. Agents
-   - What is an Agent?
+   - What Is an Agent?
    - Agentic Engineering
    - Agent Security
 6. AI "Safety"